Chipewyan: Language

+In 2015, Shénë Gahdële-Valpy (Shene Catholique-Valpy at the time), a Chipewyan woman in the Northwest Territories, challenged the territorial government over its refusal to permit her to use the letter ʔ in her daughter's name, Sahą́ı̨́ʔą (Sahaiʔa without diacritics).
+The territory argued that territorial and federal identity documents were unable to accommodate the letter.
+Sahaiʔa's mother finally registered her name with a hyphen in place of the ʔ, while continuing to challenge the policy.
+Shortly afterwards, another woman named Andrea Heron also challenged the territory on the same grounds, for refusing to accept the letter ʔ in her daughter's Slavey name, Sakaeʔah (actually a cognate of Sahaiʔa).
+Náʔël, the sister of Sahą́ı̨́ʔą, faces the same issues.

 Demographics

 Chipewyan peoples live in the region spanning the western Canadian Shield to the Northwest Territories, including northern parts of the provinces of Manitoba, Alberta and Saskatchewan.
 There are also many burial and archaeological sites in Nunavut which are part of the Dënesųłı̨ne group.

 The following list of First Nations band governments had in August 2016 a total registered membership of 25,519, with 11,315 in Saskatchewan, 6,952 in Alberta, 3,038 in Manitoba and 4,214 in the Northwest Territories.
 All had Denesuline populations; however, several had a combination of Cree and Denesuline members (see the Barren Lands First Nation in Manitoba and the Fort McMurray First Nation in Alberta).

 There are also many Dene (Dënesųlı̨ne)-speaking Métis communities located throughout the region.
 The Saskatchewan village of La Loche, for example, had 2,300 residents who in the 2011 census identified as speaking Dene (Denesuline) as their native language.
 About 1,800 of the residents were Métis and about 600 were members of the Clearwater River Dene Nation.